Khloe Kardashian Shows Off Gym-Honed Figure In Grueling Workout Video

 Khloe Kardashian took to popular social media site Instagram on Wednesday to share a workout video with her 96.8 million followers, which featured her best friend Khadijah Haqq and trainer Corey Calliet.
-In the clip, entitled “The adventures of KoKo and Dijah,” the 35-year-old shows off just how hard she works in the gym to achieve her sculpted figure.
+In the clip, titled “The adventures of KoKo and Dijah,” the 35-year-old shows off just how hard she works in the gym to achieve her sculpted figure.

 The video starts out with Khloe exclaiming “Okay the day has come!” while filming herself with the front camera of her phone.
-As the reality television star introduces her friend, Dijah can be heard saying, “and I’m scared!,” before the camera cuts to the women getting deep into their workout.
+As the reality television star introduces her friend, Dijah can be heard saying, “and I’m scared!” before the camera cuts to the women getting deep into their workout.

-The mother-of-one is dressed in a pink, string sports bra that leaves her toned tummy on display and exposes her arm muscles.
-She matched the bra with ankle-length black and gray yoga pants that hug her curves and amply backside.
+The mother of one is dressed in a pink, string sports bra that leaves her toned tummy on display and exposes her arm muscles.
+She matched the bra with ankle-length black-and-gray yoga pants that hug her curves and ample backside.
 The outfit is completed with bright pink sneakers while Khloe wears her hair in an up-do to keep it out of her face as she works out.

 Khadijah is dressed in a blue tank top and purple polka-dot yoga pants with a green accent stripe across the thigh.
 She paired the workout outfit with gray sneakers and a baseball cap.